llamadeus/ai-industry/README.md

 The **evaluattion** will depend on the **choices we made**, how we **interpreted the results**, and how **familiar** we are with the **techniques we chose**.

 **Sitting the exam**: Schedule a call at https://book.morgen.so/michelelombardi03/a3i-exams

+# Building & Development
+Commands managed in `justfile`.
+For more information, visit [their docs](https://just.systems/man/en/introduction.html).